In The Community

 MPP Chris Glover presents a Community Service Award to Richard Todd, Chris Birkett, and Anna Goldsmith

-In 2024, Artists Against Homelessness won a Community Service Award in the Arts & Culture Leaders category from MPP Chris Glover to recognize the ensemble’s efforts.
+In 2024, Richard accepted a Community Service Award in the Arts & Culture Leaders category on behalf of Artists Against Homelessness from MPP Chris Glover to recognize the ensemble’s efforts.